Los Angeles Travel Guide

 Silver Lake / Echo Park

 Indie, creative, very local.
 Coffee shops, record stores, hiking.
-Farther from beach but close to DTLA.
+Close to DTLA.

 Best for: Younger travelers, longer stays